isaacto/smemo/README.md

     session = smemo.Session()
     print(efib(session, 5, 1, 3))

-Called like the above, the session contains entries like `{((2, 1, 3), ()): (4, None)}`, the key contains a representation of the positional and keyword arguments, the values are the return value or exception raised.
+After the call, the session contains entries like `{((2, 1, 3), ()):
+(4, None)}`, the key contains a hashable representation of the positional and keyword arguments, while the values are the return value or exception raised.
 The value can be observed without triggering a call to the inner function, by:

     print(session.get_cache(efib, 5, 1, 3))

-Done like the above, the returned value of the function goes through `copy.deepcopy`, so that the caller can freely manipulate the returned object without affecting the cache.
+The returned value of the function decorated by `@smemo.cached` goes through `copy.deepcopy`, so that the caller can freely manipulate the returned object without affecting the cache.
 If that is undesirable (usually because it slows things down or you really want the actual object returned), you would replace `@smemo.cached` by `@smemo.rcached`.

 For many purposes these are good enough.
 But at times some of the values (e.g., 3 and 1 above) are really constants for a session, and